Av9-hub/devTinder-web/README.md

 - Get the feed and add in the store
 - Build /feed and userCard;
 - Build Edit Profile feature
+- Show toast message on save of profile
+- New- Page: See all my connections
+- New- Page: See all my reuests
+- Review request receieved

 Body